top of page

 Prioritizing Mental Health for BIPOC Women: 5 Tips to Protect Your Inner Peace

 Being a BIPOC woman is an incredible strength.
-We experience discrimination, microaggressions, and unrealistic expectations -- they can all take a toll on our mental well-being.
-That's why prioritizing mental health isn't a sign of weakness – it's necessary for us to thrive.
+The discrimination, microaggressions, and unrealistic expectations we experience can all take a toll on our mental well-being.

 1. Recognizing Burnout